Cwighty/nutrinova/README.md

 2. Click on `Register`, this will navigate you to the Keycloak login page if everything is set up correctly
 3. Click on `Register` and create a new user
 4. You should be redirected back to the application and be logged in

+## Environment Variables

+For full functionality, you will need to create an `.env.local` file in the root of the NutrinovaApi (`nutrinova-api/NutrinovaApi/.env.local`) project with the following variables:

+- `USDA_API_KEY`: The API key for the USDA API for searching for food items
+- `OPENAI_API_KEY`: The API key for the OpenAI API for talking to the Nova Chatbot